Ted Evetts

 Ted Evetts (born 3 August 1997) is an English darts player who competes in Professional Darts Corporation (PDC) events.
 He is a former World Youth champion, having won the 2021 PDC World Youth Championship.
 During his youth career, he won a total of 14 PDC Development Tours, making him one of the most successful players in the history of the PDC's youth system.
-He has competed at four PDC World Championships, most notably losing to female player Fallon Sherrock in the first round of the 2020 event.
+He has competed at five PDC World Championships, most notably losing to female player Fallon Sherrock in the first round of the 2020 event.

 Career

 After competing on the PDC Development Tour in 2014 and 2015, Evetts gained a PDC Tour Card on the second day of 2016 Q-School.
 Evetts was a qualifier for the 2016 Grand Slam of Darts, which was his first televised event.
 He lost all of three of his group games.

 Evetts went on to hit the first nine-dart finish on the 2017 PDC Pro Tour.
 He qualified for the 2018 PDC World Darts Championship, losing in the first round to Gerwyn Price.

 Evetts won his first PDC World Championship match in the first round of the 2019 edition when he defeated Simon Stevenson 3–0.
 He lost 0–3 to Adrian Lewis in the next round.
 Evetts reached his first senior quarter-final at the 2019 German Darts Grand Prix.
 He beat Mark Wilson, Jonny Clayton and Ricky Evans before losing to eventual winner Michael van Gerwen 6–5.

 On 17 December 2019, Evetts lost to Fallon Sherrock at the 2020 PDC World Darts Championship in the first round.
 This was the first time a woman won at the PDC World Championship, and Evetts was praised by the presenting team and on social media for his gracious reaction.

 At the age of 24, Evetts won the 2021 PDC World Youth Championship after defeating Nathan Rafferty 6–4 in the final.
 It was his seventh and final year competing in the event before exceeding the age limit.
 He entered the 2022 PDC World Championship in need of a minimum of two wins to keep his Tour Card, but suffered a 3–1 loss to Jim Williams in the first round.
 He regained his Tour Card at 2022 Q-School.

 Evetts lost his Tour Card at the end of 2023.
 He reached the quarter-finals of Players Championship 24 on the 2024 PDC Pro Tour as a reserve player, where he was beaten by Stephen Bunting in a deciding leg.
 In 2025, Evetts won his third PDC Challenge Tour title by defeating Michael Unterbuchner 5–1 in the final of event nine.
 He finished third on the 2025 Challenge Tour Order of Merit ranking, which secured him qualification for the 2026 PDC World Championship.